sekdiy/CoreSensors/README.md

 Since the sensors aren't comparable with high precision external sensors, they can use some individual calibration in order to improve precision.

-The **CoreSensors** library comes with a set of calibration profiles for different MCU types.
-But you can easily calibrate each individual Arduino (by taking two reference measurements and applying a simple formula).
+The **CoreSensors** library provides you with a way to calibrate each individual Arduino (by taking two reference measurements and applying a simple formula, e.g. see [Albert van Dalen](http://goo.gl/Sqmzfs)).